Jibbedi/react-wizard-primitive/README.md

 ## Upgrading from v1

 - `hasBeenActive` is now false on first render.
-To achieve the previous behaviour you can modify your code to `hasBeenActive || isActive`
+To achieve the previous behavior you can modify your code to `hasBeenActive || isActive`
 - `maxVisitedStepIndex` has been renamed to `maxActivatedStepIndex` and will not include the currently active step if it's first rendered.
-To achieve the previous behaviour you can modify your code to `Math.max(maxActivatedStepIndex, activeStepIndex)`
+To achieve the previous behavior you can modify your code to `Math.max(maxActivatedStepIndex, activeStepIndex)`

 ## The Problem